gycheong/company_discourse/README.md

 - [License](#license)

 ## Project Description
 This project utilizes Natural Language Processing (NLP) and Machine Learning (ML) techniques to construct predictive models capable of assessing and rating comments provided by consumers for a **target company**.
 In this project we used [Costco](https://www.costco.com/) as the target company.
-By employing these advanced analytical methods, we aim to enhance the accuracy and effectiveness of sentiment analysis in understanding and forecasting consumer behavior. **To view a detailed description of the entire project for Costco as the target company**, please run the [full jupyter notebook](https://github.com/dhk628/erdos-companydiscourse/blob/main/final_notebook.ipynb)
+By employing these advanced analytical methods, we aim to enhance the accuracy and effectiveness of sentiment analysis in understanding and forecasting consumer behavior.

 ## Project Structure
-- `data/`: **Omitted** in the GitHub repo due to file size.
-  - `raw/`: Contains raw scraped data.
-  - `processed/`: Contains processed data ready for analysis.
 - `notebooks/`: Jupyter notebooks for exploratory data analysis, preprocessing, vectorization, model training, and evaluation.
-- `notebooks/final_notebook.ipynb` jupyter notebook with full description of data analysis and results
+- `final_notebook.ipynb` jupyter notebook with full description of data analysis and results
 - `scripts/`: Python scripts for data collection, preprocessing, vectorization, model training, and evaluation.
 - `models/`: Directory to store trained models.
 - `.gitignore`: Files and directories to be ignored by git.